-An INSERT statement creates a row or rows and stores them in the named table.
+The INSERT statement creates one or more rows and stores them in the named table.

 The number of values assigned in an INSERT statement must be the same as the number of specified or implied columns.

 Whenever you insert into a table which has generated columns, Derby calculates the values of those columns.